User-Krishna/Machine-Learning/README.md

  On a whole bunch of corpus, the classifier model uses NLP to regard an incoming text as Spam or Ham.

 ## Unsupervised learning - Categorizing universites as Private or Public
-Uses unsupervised learning to group the given universities in the dataset to be regarded as either private or public.
+Uses unsupervised learning to group the given universities in the dataset to be regarded as either private or publics.